catalystneuro/neuroconv/docs/conversion_examples_gallery/imaging/miniscope.rst

     pip install neuroconv[miniscope]

 Miniscope simultaneously records optical physiology and behavior in the form of video data.
-The :py:class:`~neuroconv.converters.MiniscopeConverterPipe` combines the two data streams into a single conversion.
+The :py:class:`~neuroconv.converters.MiniscopeConverter` combines the two data streams into a single conversion.

 .. code-block:: python